Nic30/hdlConvertor/README.md

 Windows:

 Take a look at appveyor.yml.
-It is required to download antlr4 first and hand have visual studio or other c++ compiler installed.
+It is required to download antlr4 first and have visual studio or other c++ compiler installed.